kaiiam/UO_revamp/scripted_term_creation/cross_unit_prefix/notes.md

 For prefixes, note kibi gibi etc are recommended for powers of 2.

+Cross these with `byte` and `bit` to get classes like `exbibit` `exbibyte` etc.

 page `167` for Derived units appendix

 page `172` for Resolution 6 appendix

+# OM unique units:

+Have it down to 233 base unique units in OM, 202 suggestions for unit crossings.